This is a now page. Updated January 2026.

 Focus

-Rethinking everything through the lens of AI right now.
+Rethinking everything around work and technology through the lens of AI right now.
 What works?
 What is hype?
 What is dangerous?
 What is magic?
-Have a new role at Snowplow as Director of Applied AI, helping spearhead our organization’s collective answers to these questions.
+Where might we be headed, both good and bad?
+Have a new role at Snowplow as Director of Applied AI, spearheading our organization’s collective answers to the practical questions, and aim to use this blog to think through some of the deeper ones.

 Location